Ladyburn Edition Two: A celebration of whisky, art and cultural legacy

 AN INTERSECTION OF ART AND SPIRIT

-Each decanter of Ladyburn Edition Two serves as an endearing time capsule for whisky collectors – a testament to an era that embraced social transformation through passionate self-expression.
+Each decanter of Ladyburn Edition Two is a time capsule for whisky collectors – a testament to an era that embraced social transformation through passionate self-expression.

 Adorned with vibrant colour photography by Mr Parkinson, each bottle stands as a true work of art in its own right.
 The allure also lies in the exclusive nature of this collection, with only 210 bottles worldwide.
 Of these, 10 sets are available as a collector’s edition, featuring the full collection of 10 bottles and a rare monochrome “black swan” bottle that is not available singularly.